jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/markdown-doc.md

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines (a line containing nothing but spaces or tabs).

-Line breaks can be added with a `pilcrow`
+Within a paragraph line breaks can be added by placing a `pilcrow`

 Line 1¶Line 2¶
 Line 3